Excellent

 • If your dog has a long or thick coat, clipping can offer a quick and easy maintenance solution to facilitate grooming and make it much easier to spot potential problems.

-Spring Dog Care Summary
+Spring Dog Care Tips

 Lauren Dorey